 Be A Scientist for a Day

-A chance to be a scientist, think like a scientist and have a go at loads of scientific experiments.
-Dr Marcelo, a former Research Scientist and recently a Primary School Headteacher, would love to share with you his enthusiasm for the world of science and medicine.
+A chance to be a scientist, think like a scientist, spend a day with a scientist and have a go at lots of experiments exploring the world of science, philosophy and medicine.

-We will share all your discoveries and ideas from the day with the Charity 'SENSE About Science' (https://senseaboutscience.org/) which could lead to some amazing opportunities for you all!
+There will be lots of discussions using history, geography, maths and the creative arts to bring science alive and to make it great FUN.
+You will also share all your discoveries and ideas from the day with the Charity 'SENSE About Science' (https://senseaboutscience.org/) which could lead to some amazing opportunities!

 Masterclass year groups: 1, 2, 3, 4, 5, 6

 Masterclass leader: Marcelo Staricoff